abbreviatedman/react-full-stack-database/readme.md

 This is because all we need to do is write the database functionality on the Controller, and define the URL Route on the Router.

-74. On `mcuController.js`, write a function that creates a character to the database:
+74. In `mcuController.js`, write a function that creates a character to the database:

 ```jsx
 async function createOneCharacter(req, res) {